epsilonr/showname/README.md

 ### ShowName

-* Shows Targets name and health like hud text.
+* Shows Targets name and health in hint text.
 * Admins can see name, health and #userid of target.